 The College held its first Live Online Licensing and Supervision Info Session on June 4, 2020.
 Supervision of defined licencees is mandated by the Medical Act.
 This online session: Provided an overview of the terms and conditions of defined licensure and supervision and sponsor requirementsReviewed the duties of the supervisor and sponsorOutlined the responsibilities of those under supervisionAnswered your questions directly from College staff

-Following Public Health recommendations, the Hearing Panel has adjourned the continuation of the hearing regarding Dr. Manivasan Moodley from March 31 and April 1 to May 4 and 5, 2020.
+In accordance with current Public Health recommendations, the Hearing Panel has adjourned the continuation of the hearing regarding Dr. Manivasan Moodley from the rescheduled date of June 29 and 30, 2020 to August 26 and 27, 2020.
 Should there be further changes in these dates, there will be a similar notice on the College’s website.

 The College is pleased to announce that Dr. Martin Gardner has been appointed College President for the 2020-2022 term.
 Physicians Elected to Council As a result of the March elections, Dr. Peter MacDougall and Dr. Michael Clory were elected to the College’[…]